parihardeepanshu/parihardeepanshu.github.io/_posts/blog/2019-01-06-Analysis-Of-National-Health-Insurance-Survey.markdown

 4. The Sleepscore devised using the sleep information was plotted with other variables in the dataset giving interesting results about      the correlation between them.
 For example,

-  (a) Factors such as marital status was correlated with the sleep score.
+   Factors such as marital status was correlated with the sleep score.
 People who were married had a better sleep score than people         2wwho were either divorced, widowed or separated.

-  (b) There was no correlation between smoking or alcohol habits and the sleep score.
+   There was no correlation between smoking or alcohol habits and the sleep score.

-  (c) We found correlation between the citizenship status of an individual and his/her sleep score.
+   We found correlation between the citizenship status of an individual and his/her sleep score.

 5. Private plans were the most used among all health care insurance plans.In those plans PPO (employer -provided health insurance)          plans dominated all others.